bcgov/devhub-app-web/docs/blog/devhub.md

 <img src="../images/Topics.png" alt="Topics">

-Feel free to explore the different topics that we have specially curated by navigating to it from the header.
+Feel free to explore the different topics that we have specially curated by by clicking the __Topics__ link from within the header.

 <img src="../images/Header.png" alt="navigation">